saltstack-formulas/ntp-formula/README.rst

 ntp
 ===

-The ntp formula installs the ntp package and a basic config
+The ntp formula installs the ntp package, a basic config, and starts the server

 ntp.server
 ==========

-Installs the ntp server, a basic config, and starts the ntp server
+Installs the ntp server, a server config, and starts the ntp server